Dalwinder Gill

 Dalwinder Gill is a Canadian politician from the Conservative Party of Canada.
 He was elected Member of Parliament for Calgary McKnight in the 2025 Canadian federal election.
 He defeated Liberal MP George Chahal who moved seats due to boundary changes.
 Prior to entering politics, Gill served as a realtor for 21 years.
 He is of Indian heritage.

+At the time of the 2025 Canadian federal election, he lived in Chestermere, Alberta.